trel/irods_client_rest_cpp_beast/README.md

 To stop the server, you can use **CTRL-C** or send **SIGINT** or **SIGTERM** to the process.

+### OpenID Connect
+Some additional configuration is required to run the OpenID Connect portion of the HTTP API.
+Following are a few points of interest.

+#### OpenID Provider Requirements and HTTP API Configuration
+The OpenID Provider, at this moment, must support discovery via a well-known endpoint.
+This endpoint must be specified in the `well_known_uri` OIDC configuration parameter.

+One should take care to ensure that `/.well-known/openid-configuration` is not included in the configuration parameter, as this is included automatically.

+One must also set the OIDC `config_host` and `port` parameter, so that the OpenID configuration may be gathered from the well-known endpoint on the HTTP API server's startup.
+The OpenID Provider must be running prior to starting the HTTP API server, otherwise, the HTTP API server will not be able to query the required information from the desired OpenID Provider.

+Additionally, the OIDC `redirect_uri` parameter must be set to the HTTP API's authentication endpoint.
+This is required, as the Authorization Code Grant needs to be redirected back to the HTTP API, to complete HTTP API token generation.

+#### Add `irods_username` to the claims
+Currently, the server looks for the custom claim `irods_username` in the ID Token.
+This serves as the mapping mechanism for an OIDC User to an iRODS User.

+A user who authenticates but does not have a `irods_username` mapped in their account will not have access to the API.
+A HTTP 400 Bad Request status code will be returned if no `irods_username` is found.

+#### Supported Grants
+Currently, the HTTP API server supports the following two grants:

+- Resource Owner Password Credentials Grant
+- Authorization Code Grant

+While we currently support the _Resource Owner Password Credentials Grant_, there are plans to remove support for this in the future.

+Reason being, the [OAuth 2.0 Security Best Current Practice](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics) draft, as well as the [The OAuth 2.1 Authorizaiton Framework](https://datatracker.ietf.org/doc/draft-ietf-oauth-v2-1/) draft both deprecate that grant.
+More information can be found on the reasoning for the deprecation in the links provided above.

 ## Documentation

 API documentation can be found in [API.md](./API.md).